Hong Kong Advanced Level Examination: Controversy of new marking scheme

 The controversy followed the HKEAA's announcement in 2007 that if a candidate exceeded the word limit (500 words) in a task in Section E (Practical skills for work and study), anything written beyond the limit would not be marked.
 However, according to the marking guidelines issued the previous year, students who did so should be deducted only two marks from the style mark for doing so.
 That resulted in criticism by many students, who claimed that although the word limit instruction was stated in the paper, they were not clearly informed of the marking criteria and that the marking scheme the HKEAA adopted in the previous year gave them a misleading impression.
 The authority later stated that candidates should have read all instructions before attempting the questions.
 It also stated that candidates who followed the instructions strictly should be treated fairly.

 Chinese Language and Culture examination

 The examination was taken usually with other examinations to assess the ability of students in using Chinese and their understanding of Chinese culture.
-Introduced in 1993, the examination had tests in the following:
+Introduced in the 1994 HKALE, the examination had tests in the following: